 Step-by-step approach:

-Involve legal, IT, procurement, and finance early to ensure alignment on priorities, governance, and data-sharing protocols. - Prepare your data:
+Secure stakeholder alignment: Involve legal, IT, procurement, and finance early to ensure alignment on priorities, governance, and data-sharing protocols.

-Clean and standardize procurement data from contracts, suppliers, and spend systems.
-Accurate, structured data is critical for reliable AI performance. - Map current processes:
+Prepare your data: Clean and standardize procurement data from contracts, suppliers, and spend systems.
+Accurate, structured data is critical for reliable AI performance.

-Start with a focused use case such as supplier onboarding or NDA review.
-Gather feedback from end users, refine the workflow, and measure results against initial KPIs. - Scale and optimize:
+Pilot and iterate: Start with a focused use case such as supplier onboarding or NDA review.
+Gather feedback from end users, refine the workflow, and measure results against initial KPIs.

 Practical tip: